Six-dimensional time-space crystalline structures

 We would like to stress that the topological \tsc\ considered here is described by a 2D tight-binding model and is distinct from a system that realizes a 1D topological pump \cite{Thouless1983,Lohse2016pump,LohseEtAl2018,PetridesEtAl2018} based on a 1D model whose parameter changes periodically in time.
+In other words, the developed model provides a versatile platform for studies of condensed matter phases of 2D crystalline structures, supported by Hubbard-type models \cite{sup1,Dutta2015}.